hemanthsai126/Movie-recommendation-System/README.md

 Guardians of the Galaxy (similarity: 0.8623)
 Thor: Ragnarok (similarity: 0.8150)
 Star Wars: Episode IV (similarity: 0.7982) ...

 Salary Expectation

-My expected salary: $XXXX per month (Replace with your desired amount)
+My expected salary: $30 per hour

-Demo

-A short video demo is provided in demo.md, showing:

-Installation of dependencies
-Running streamlit run app.py
-Entering a sample query
-Viewing the top results
-Final Notes

 This project demonstrates a simple yet effective content-based recommender.
 You can easily enhance it with additional text processing or advanced weighting.
 The included dataset (output.csv) is kept small (500 rows) for quick demonstration.